Adding Controls to Office Documents at Run Time

 Managing Controls at Run Time by Using the Control Collections

-The way that you access the control collections depends on the type of project you are developing:
+The way that you access these objects depends on the type of project you are developing:

 In an application-level project for Excel or Word, use the Controls property of a Microsoft.Office.Tools.Excel.Worksheet or Microsoft.Office.Tools.Word.Document that you generate at run time.
 For more information about generating these objects at run time, see Extending Word Documents and Excel Workbooks in Application-Level Add-ins at Run Time.

-The Microsoft.Office.Tools.Excel.ControlCollection and Microsoft.Office.Tools.Word.ControlCollection classes include helper methods you can use to add host controls and common Windows Forms controls to documents and worksheets.
-Each method name has the format Add<control class>, where control class is the class name of the control that you want to add.
+The Microsoft.Office.Tools.Excel.ControlCollection and Microsoft.Office.Tools.Word.ControlCollection types include helper methods that you can use to add host controls and common Windows Forms controls to documents and worksheets.
+Each method name has the format Addcontrol class, where control class is the class name of the control that you want to add.
 For example, to add a NamedRange control to your document, use the AddNamedRange method.
-For a complete list of helper methods, see Helper Methods for Host Controls and Helper Methods for Windows Forms Controls.

 The following code example adds a NamedRange to Sheet1 in a document-level project for Excel.